yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 - [DAT Files](#dat-files)

+> There is a sample config.yml file available in the [sample Configuration](#sample-configuration) section below

 #### DAT Files

 Prior to deploying mosdns, head over to [Loyalsoldier/v2ray-rules-dat/releases](https://github.com/Loyalsoldier/v2ray-rules-dat/releases) to download the `geoip.dat` and `geosite.dat` files.